vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </pre>
 The exact search takes approximately 51ms, performing 95,666 distance calculations.
 A total of about 120 documents were exposed to the first-phase ranking during the search as can be seen from `totalCount`.
+Vespa's brute force nearest neighbor search uses chunked distance calculations, splitting the vector into chunks - this way Vespa does not need to fully evaluate all distance calculations using the complete representation.

-It is possible to reduce search latency of the exact search by throwing more cpu resources at it.
+It is possible to reduce search latency of the exact search by throwing more CPU resources at it.
-Changing the rank-profile used with the search to `closeness-t4` uses four threads:
+Changing the rank-profile used with the search to `closeness-t4` makes Vespa use four threads:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>